-The roof antenna is for OnStar and GPS (Global Positioning System).
-Keep clear of obstructions for clear reception.
+The multi-band antenna is on the roof of the vehicle.
+The antenna is used for OnStar, the SiriusXM Satellite Radio Service System, and GPS (Global Positioning System), if the vehicle has these features.
+Keep the antenna clear of obstructions for clear reception.

 If the vehicle has a sunroof, and it is open, reception can also be affected.